-The movement in allowance for impairment of MGHC Royal for the years ended December 31 are as follows:
+The movement in allowance for impairment for the years ended December 31 are as follows:

-Note 2020 2019 (As restated)
+Note 2021 2020

-At January 1 83,971 72,568
+At January 1 126,940 83,971

-Impairment loss 13 42,969 11,403
+Impairment loss 13 668,966 42,969

-At December 31 126,940 83,971
+At December 31 795,906 126,940

 The Company's investments in subsidiaries are carried at cost less allowance for impairment.
 The carrying value is reviewed and assessed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Due to recurring losses of MGHC Royal, the Company recognized an impairment loss of P42,969 for the year ended December 31, 2020 (2019 - P11,403).
-The impairment loss is recognized under other expense (income), net in the statement of total comprehensive income.
-The recoverable amount of MGHC Royal was determined by reference to the fair value less cost of disposal.
-Since the measurement of recoverable amount of MGHC Royal involves use of significant unobservable input, the fair value was classified as a Level 3 fair value.
-The fair value less cost of disposal was determined using fair values of net assets of MGHC Royal, which consists mainly of financial assets.
-The disclosure of unobservable inputs and sensitivity analysis were not provided as management assesses that the amount of investment in subsidiary and related impairment loss are immaterial.
+Due to recurring losses of MGHC Royal, the Company recognized an impairment loss for its investment in MGHC Royal amounting to P43,966 for the year ended December 31, 2021 (2020 - P42,969).
+Impairment loss was also recognized for the Company's investments in MRTSI for the year ended December 31, 2021 amounting to P625,000 (2020 - nil) due to MRTSI's capital deficiency.
+The impairment loss is recognized under other income (expense), net in the statement of total comprehensive income.
+The recoverable amount of MGHC Royal and MRTSI was determined by reference to the fair value less cost of disposal.
+Since the measurement of recoverable amount of MGHC Royal and MRTSI involves use of significant unobservable input, the fair value was classified as a Level 3 fair value.
+The fair value less cost of disposal was determined using fair values of net assets of MGHC Royal and MRTSI, which consists mainly of financial assets.
+The disclosure of unobservable inputs and sensitivity analysis were not provided as management assesses that the amount of investment in subsidiaries and related impairment loss are immaterial.

-MGHC Roual
+MGHC Royal